Virginia Tech® home

 Research Purpose

-Statistics in this report should be regarded only as indicators of past general conditions in the agricultural land market.
-The reported data does not represent the prices or values of any parcel.
+Statistics in this report should be regarded only as indicators of past general conditions in the agricultural real estate market.
+The reported data does not represent prices or values of any particular parcel.
 However, the statistics do provide a general guide to Virginia agricultural land market values and geographic trends.
-Users should not regard these reported statistics as a substitute for an appraisal or market study of current local sales regarding the value of any particular land parcel.
-This data is intended to provide information on historical Virginia agricultural land markets and does not forecast future market values.
-The analyzed data may reflect forestland as well as open land that may not be suitable for agricultural use.
-The data collected for this report comes from two specific land class codes in the Virginia Department of Taxation’s land sales transaction database: Class 5 and Class 6.
-Class 5 consists of undeveloped parcels greater than 20 acres but less than 100 acres, and Class 6 consists of all undeveloped parcels greater than 100 acres.
+Users should not regard these reported statistics as a substitute for an appraisal or market study of current local sales.
+This analysis reflects historical Virginia agricultural land markets and does not forecast future market values.
+The analyzed data may encompass forestland as well as open or undeveloped land that may not be suitable for some agricultural use.

 Methods and Procedures